 This is the newspaper and periodical industry's Code of Practice.
-It is framed and revised by the Editors' Code Committee made up of independent editors of national, regional and local newspapers and magazines.
+It is framed and revised This is the newspaper and periodical middays Code or Fractice.
+It is trained and revised by the Editors' Code Committee made up of independent editors of national, regional and local newspapers and magazines.
 The Press Complaints Commission, which has a majority of lay members, is charged with enforcing the Code, using it to adjudicate complaints.
 It was ratified by the PCC on the 1 August 2007.
-Clauses marked\ are covered by exceptions relating to the public interest.
+Clauses marked are covered by exceptions relating to the public interest.